Cyclohexylamine

-Cyclohexylamine is an organic compound, belonging to the aliphatic amine class.
-It is a colorless liquid, although, like many amines, samples are often colored due to contaminants.
+Cyclohexylamine is an organic compound with the chemical formula C6H13N|auto=1 or C6H11NH2, belonging to the aliphatic amine class.
+It is a colorless liquid, although, like many amines, samples are often yellowish due to contaminants.
 It has a fishy odor and is miscible with water.
 Like other amines, it is a weak base, compared to strong bases such as NaOH, but it is a stronger base than its aromatic analog, aniline.